Chrysanthemum parthenium, Tanacetum parthenium. Family: Asteraceae

 side effects.
 These include headaches, trouble sleeping, anxiety, and stiff muscles.

-You are allergic to ragweed, chrysanthemums, marigolds, or similar plants
+Allergic to ragweed, chrysanthemums, marigolds, or similar plants

-You are taking any kind of blood-thinning medicine
+Taking any kind of blood-thinning medicine